LifeReady - Academics - McDonogh School

 • I can reason with evidence.

-• I can evaluate a range of viewpoints and perspective when reasoning.
+• I can evaluate a range of viewpoints and perspectives when reasoning.

 • I can build explanations with evidence and reasoning.